ReaalSATYAM/WhistleBlower/README.md

 ## Technical Flow / Architecture

 ### User Submits Report
-- Title, description, and multimedia evidence are uploaded via the web/mobile interface.
+- Title, description, and multimedia evidence are uploaded via the web interface without any login.

 ### Server Processing
 - Backend stores the report in the database and uploads files to server storage.